CC Recurring Charges

 To print statement receipts or credit card/ACH receipts:

 There are many reasons a patient might not appear in the list.
-The following may are some of these reasons:
+Some of these reasons are:

-Why is the payment date different than the date the payment was processed?
+The payment date is different than the date the payment was processed.
+Why?

 The Payment Entry date will always reflect the actual date the charge was made.